Opal Health

 Every 7 seconds, a woman or newborn dies from pregnancy complications.

-Most occur because help arrives too late.
+Over 70% of these deaths occur because help arrives too late.

 How PLA works: The action cycle